Jarichi/Mysteries-of-Rankhra/Lore/Places/Makhshar Desert.md

 ## More landmarks are WIP

 # History
 The Makhshar desert makes up a significant portion of [CountryName] and is seen as both the cradle and coffin of the Gods.
-Due to this, the Makhshar desert is home to various magical influences, expressed in the form of [[Concepts of Creation]].
+Due to this, the Makhshar desert is home to various magical influences.
 Due to the spiritual and magical nature of this desert, the various communities in this place all have a strong connection with these Concepts.